Chromalveolata: Groups and classification

 Historically, many chromalveolates were considered plants, because of their cell walls, photosynthetic ability, and in some cases their morphological resemblance to the land plants (Embryophyta).
 However, when the five-kingdom system (proposed in 1969) took prevalence over the animal–plant dichotomy, most of what we now call chromalveolates were put into the kingdom Protista, but the water molds and slime nets were put into the kingdom Fungi, while the brown algae stayed in the plant kingdom.
 These various organisms were later grouped together and given the name Chromalveolata by Cavalier-Smith.
 He believed them to be a monophyletic group, but this is not the case.

 In 2005, in a classification reflecting the consensus at the time, the Chromalveolata were regarded as one of the six major clades of eukaryotes.
-Although not given a formal taxonomic status in this classification, elsewhere the group had been treated as a kingdom.
 The Chromalveolata were divided into four major subgroups: